High-floor skyline living

 The pillar for the unit sits at Grand Tower 41st floor resident notes.
 Everything below it extends specific threads.

-Posts in this cluster
+Posts in this thread

 Twelve topics are queued through 2026: